 As we’ve mentioned, the Russian Bear Dog is not for the fainthearted.
 He is best suited to rural locations, with a large house and secured yard to roam around in.

 Experienced handlers are a must, to understand his history and his little nuances.

 Food and Dietary Requirements

-Like most large breed dogs, the Russian Bear is at risk of bloat.
+Like most large breed dogs, the Caucasian Shepherd is at risk of bloat.
 For this reason, puppy meals are best served 4 times per day; once fully matured, this can reduce to 2 meals per day.

 A good quality food is a must, whether this is dry, wet, raw or dehydrated.
 Speak with a veterinarian or dietician if you are unsure of what to feed your dog.

 Ensure you are meeting his protein requirements and not over-feeding during development.
 We know that over-feeding and excessive protein levels during skeletal development can be detrimental.
 As a puppy, a Russian Bear Dog, should be eating between 9.7g and 12.5g of protein per kg of body weight per day.

 When fully grown this will reduce to 2.62g per kg of body weight per day.

 On average, these gentle giants will eat around 20 calories per pound of body weight per day.
 So if your guy is weighing in at 140lbs, he will eat around 2,800 calories per day.
 This does vary depending on activity level, climate and age.